redahamdouch/redahamdouch/README.md

 - This project aims to manipulate a dataset for analytical purposes.
 The objective is to answer some analytical questions which requires a work of preprocessing, cleaning, manipulation, conversion, visualization of data using Python's Pandas

 ![example of analytics](imgs/analytics.png)

-*example of the output for the question: How many acquisitions did the company with the most acquisitions make per year?*
+*Example of the output for the question: How many acquisitions did the company with the most acquisitions make per year?*

 ## Other projects :